Furious Flower at JMU

 Shawn Bediako

-Shawn M. Bediako is Professor of Psychology at the University of Maryland, Baltimore County, where he has served in a number of administrative and leadership positions.
-Dr. Bediako has conducted groundbreaking research on sickle cell disease stigma and also teaches courses in social psychology, research methods, and the intersections of race, science, and medicine.
-He is actively engaged in the creative arts through writing and music composition.
+Shawn M. Bediako is a Senior Science Education Fellow at the Howard Hughes Medical Institute (HHMI), where he supports inclusive and equity-centered initiatives aimed at transforming science education in American colleges and universities.
+Prior to joining HHMI, Dr. Bediako was Director of the Office of Education for the Division of Intramural Research at the National Heart, Lung and Blood Institute of the National Institutes of Health.
+For nearly two decades, he served in several administrative and leadership roles as a faculty member at the University of Maryland, Baltimore County, where he was the first person of African descent to both earn tenure and be promoted to the rank of full professor in the Department of Psychology.
+Dr. Bediako is an expert on sickle cell disease stigma and has conducted groundbreaking research at the intersections of race, science, and medicine.
+He is also an accomplished brass multi-instrumentalist and emcee who has collaborated with a diverse range of musicians and artists from around the world.
 Dr. Bediako completed a bachelor's degree in psychology at the University of Central Arkansas and earned a master's degree in community psychology from Florida A&M University.
-His doctorate in social/health psychology was conferred at Stony Brook University and he completed a postdoctoral fellowship in health psychology at the University of North Carolina at Chapel Hill.
+His doctorate in social/health psychology was conferred at Stony Brook University and he completed a postdoctoral fellowship in health psychology at the University of North Carolina at Chapel Hill before graduating with a master’s in public administration from the University of Baltimore.

 Jon E. Cawthorne

-Jon E. Cawthorne, Ph.D. is Dean of the Wayne State University Library System which includes the University’s School of Information Sciences.
-He has a Ph.D. in managerial leadership in the information professions from Simmons University and is passionate about changing organizational cultures, increasing Black, Indigenous People of Color into leadership positions in the information and publishing industry.
-Dean Cawthorne is the current President of the Association of College and Research Libraries.
-Prior to joining WSULS, Cawthorne served as dean of libraries at West Virginia University.
+Jon E. Cawthorne, Ph.D. is a Librarian at Wayne State University Library System.
+Between August 2017 and June 2023, Jon served as Dean of the University’s School of Information Sciences and Libraries.
+He has a Ph.D. in managerial leadership in the information professions from Simmons University.
+He is passionate about changing organizational cultures, increasing the number of Black and Indigenous People of Color in leadership positions in the information and publishing industries, and serving on Wiki Education and the Critical Race Theory Collective Boards.
+Cawthorne was the President of the Association of College and Research Libraries from 2020 to 21.
+Before joining WSULS, Cawthorne served as dean of libraries at West Virginia University.
 While in Morgantown, Cawthorne met Joanne Gabbin and became a passionate supporter of Furious Flower.

 Susan Facknitz